micheleusuelli/micheleusuelli.github.io/README.md

 ## About

-If you are interested in data science, you will find some material in this blog.
+If you are interested in data science, you will find some material on this blog.

 I am Michele Usuelli and here you will find links to my books, articles and conference speechs.

-I used to work for Revolution Analytics, one of the start-ups that brought data science to Microsoft following its acquisition.
-As a Lead Data Scientist at Microsoft, I helped defining the role of Data Scientist Consultant, working in a worldwide team.
+Coming from Revolution Analytics, one of the start-ups that brought data science to Microsoft, I joined Microsoft Consultancy Services.
+As a Lead Data Scientist, I helped defining the role of Data Scientist Consultant, working in a worldwide team.
 I like designing data science projects and facilitating the delivery.

 If you have any questions or simply want to get in touch, feel free to reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).